 2. Determine Your Hair Porosity

-Type 3 hair can hold a lot of moisture, leading to a major frizz problem.
+Type 3 hair can hold a lot of moisture which can lead to a major frizz problem.
 On the flip side, type 3 curls often become extremely dried out, which causes split ends and breakage.
-This all depends on your hair’s porosity – the amount of moisture your hair lets in.
+This all depends on your hair’s porosity, the amount of moisture your hair lets in.

 Hair type 3A has high porosity, so it’s always at the mercy of the weather.
 Humid and rainy days can trigger a frizz-fest in your type 3A curls.
-Maintain your curls’ lustrous sheen with a lightweight, frizz-controlling moisturizing product.
+Maintain your curls’ lustrous sheen with a lightweight, frizz-controlling moisturizing product like Daily Dose Miracle Leave-In Conditioner.

 Type 3B hair has medium porosity, so both frizziness and dryness are common struggles.
 A lightweight leave-in conditioner will help keep your ringlets moisturized while fighting back frizz.